-Our research is organized into three main objectives: 1) establish theoretical foundations for understanding virus escape mutations under the T cell-mediated immune response, 2) determine the extent to which the theoretical concepts allow for quantitative descriptions of immune escape in model viruses, and 3) evaluate hypotheses for the effects of immune escape characteristics on disease pathogenesis and explore their implications for vaccine design.
+Our research is organized into three main objectives: 1) establish theoretical foundations for understanding virus escape mutations under T cell-mediated immune responses, 2) determine the extent to which theoretical concepts allow for quantitative descriptions of immune escape in model viruses, and 3) evaluate hypotheses of how immune escape characteristics affect disease pathogenesis and explore their implications for vaccine design.

 Anderson, C. S., M. Y. Sangster, H. Yang, T. J. Mariani, S. Chaudhury, and D. J. Topham.
 Implementing sequence-based antigenic distance calculation into immunological shape space model.
 BMC Bioinformatics.
 2020 June 19; 21(1):256.
 [PDF, PubMed]

 Woo, H. J., and J. Reifman.
 Quantitative modeling of virus evolutionary dynamics and adaptation in serial passages using empirically inferred fitness landscapes.
 Journal of Virology.
 2014 January; 88(2):1039-1050.
 [PDF, PubMed]

 Woo, H. J., and J. Reifman.
 A quantitative quasispecies theory-based model of virus escape mutation under immune selection.
 Proceedings of the National Academy of Sciences of the United States of America.
 2012 August 7; 109(32):12980-12985.
 [PDF, PubMed]